-Kaili Smith is a promising young visual artist, coming from a diverse family.
-He was Born in the Netherlands (1995) and raised in Australia, he now lives in New York.
+Kaili Smith was Born in the Netherlands (1995) and raised in Australia, he now lives in New York.

 Kaili’s current work examines the social construct around "Youth criminality" and offers alternative perspectives through paintings and film.
 The work is influenced by his upbringing and experiences as a child, but also an ongoing growing understanding in psychology with research into the process of Normalization of behavior.